Skip to main content

-At Habitat for Humanity of East and Central Pasco County, we build alongside individuals and families from communities such as Zephyrhills, Dade City, Wesley Chapel, Land O’ Lakes, San Antonio, Lacoochee, St. Leo, and nearby neighborhoods to help make or keep homeownership possible.
+Habitat for Humanity of East and Central Pasco County builds alongside families and individuals in communities like Zephyrhills, Dade City, Wesley Chapel, Land O’ Lakes, San Antonio, Lacoochee, St. Leo, and nearby neighborhoods to make safe, stable, and affordable homeownership possible.

 More than just building houses, we’re building partnerships.
 If you're ready to take the next step toward affordable homeownership, we’re ready to walk alongside you—every step of the way.